 Everything Everywhere All At Once revolves around a meek business owner Evelyn Wang (Michele Yeoh), who (after a chance encounter) discovers that there are infinite versions of her in as many universes.
 With a daughter who is estranged and a husband who is about to divorce her, Evelyn soon finds her troubles brewing further as the IRS begins investigating her laundry business.
 With Evelyn pushed in from all sides, she has no choice but to embrace the fantastical possibility that the multiverse presents before her.
 Her troubles only begin, as a horrific evil mastermind, fueled with the fire of rage and revenge, hops across every universe to kill every version of her.
 Desperate and alone, the original Evelyn will have to choose between family and saving the world if she is to rise above her potential and fix her life in the process.

 ‘The Daniels’ have delivered a film that not only feels fresh but also tackles the science fiction concepts of multiverses and parallel identities really well.
-Perfectly balancing drama, tragedy and comedy; the film is a breath of fresh air in the theatrical landscape littered by caped crusaders, animated characters and wizards.
+Perfectly balancing drama, tragedy, and comedy; the film is a breath of fresh air in the theatrical landscape littered with caped crusaders, animated characters, and wizards.
 From its first moment, the film sucks you into the fantastical and never lets go; each passing moment brings a cascade of challenges for Evelyn who has to step out of her comfort zone every time in order to have a chance at survival.
 In addition, where the film really surprises is in its infusion of comedy.
 The makers have managed to inject a multitude of comedic moments throughout the narrative with each joke feeling more original than the last.

 Nowhere is the film’s novelty more apparent than in the fact that it is as inspired by the kung fu films of Asian action cinema as it is by time travel stories of some of the greatest films out of Hollywood.
 In addition, the editing is fantastic, giving the audience a rapid sense of multiple characters in multiple dimensions without making everything so tedious.
 Juggling a large assortment of characters and storylines makes the narrative risk falling into an information overload of sorts but here, Dan and Daniel balance every aspect with an auteur like sensibility, creatively using audio visual tricks up their sleeves in this regard.
 The visual effects are a sight to behold and it is shocking to discover that all the effects were made by a team of five people which included the two directors.
 Kudos to the directors for juggling close to a dozen unique characters and their iterations to make a film that does not for a second feel overwhelming.